 For Our Health

 Clean fuels reduce greenhouse gases and other air pollutants, the cause of dozens of health problems such as asthma, cancer, and cardiovascular disease.
 These health problems disproportionately affect children, the elderly, low-income communities, and communities of color.
 They also take people out of the workforce and run up health care expenses, with asthma alone costing Oregon millions in hospital visits.

-The Clean Fuels Program requires oil companies to gradually reduce carbon pollution from their gasoline and diesel fuel by 10% over ten years.
+The Clean Fuels Program requires oil companies to gradually reduce carbon pollution from their gasoline and diesel fuel by 10% by 2025.
 The Program is technology-neutral.
 Oil companies will either blend low-carbon biofuels or purchase credits that support electric vehicles, natural gas, propane, and other clean fuels.
 Oregonians will have more access to a variety of fuels as a result of the Clean Fuels Program, creating a more diverse, affordable, healthy, and stable fuel mix.

 Changing Fuels Landscape